 A handicap bathroom will help you achieve aging in place.
 So many people are now choosing to age in place so that they can be close to friends and family, the homes where we spent our lives contain memories of a lifetime.
 So why would anyone want to leave?

 Renovating your home for accessibility provides many benefits, including peace of mind and knowing everything is set up for an effortless mobility experience if necessary.

 Remodeling your bathroom to be handicap accessible will help you age in place.
+In addition, you will be able to live in your home for longer because you won’t have to move into an assisted living or nursing facility.
 Plan the remodel on the main level of your home, where the room will be centrally located and more convenient for family members or caretakers to check up on you.
-You’ll also be able to live in your home for longer because you won’t have to move into an assisted living or nursing facility.

 Some ways you can start planning and remodeling to age in place include accessible bathroom features.
-Here are some ideas:
+Here are some ideas for the interior design:

-Install a shower with no threshold.
-Some showers come with a removable threshold that quickly adapts to a roll-in shower.
+Install a curbless shower for a wheelchair user with no threshold in your accessible bathroom.
+Some showers have a removable threshold that quickly adapts to a roll-in shower.

 Replace your shower door with a shower curtain.
-A sliding glass or pocket door can become hard to open and close over time, so look for something more manageable like a shower curtain instead.
+A sliding glass or pocket door can become hard to open and close over time.

 - Plan to use a shower chair in the shower.

 - Place a light in the shower.

 - Mount the faucet controls offset from the center.